The most recent changes to expungement law in New Jersey took effect on October 1, 2018. Here are some of its highlights:

 - Satisfaction of fines and other financial obligations to the court arising from a criminal conviction are no longer a requirement to obtain an expungement when the non-satisfaction was not willful.
 Collection of financial obligations will be transferred to a different court, and the nature of the event that caused the obligation will be hidden from public view.
 Subsequent willful non-payment will cause the expungement to be vacated.

 - All criminal convictions for which expungements are sought are listed in a single judgment of conviction;

 - All of the convictions related to crimes that were “interdependent” or closely related in circumstances and were committed as part of a sequence of events that took place within a comparatively short period of time.

-The official designation of the new law is P.L.2017, chapter 244.
-Chapter 244 changes eight separate statutes.
+The official designation of the October 1, 2018 law is P.L.2017, chapter 244.
+Chapter 244 changed eight separate statutes.
 The overview on this page outlines highlights.
 Much wording in those new statutes is convoluted.
 Outright internal contradictions exist.
 Eventually, judges will be called upon to interpret that convolution.
 Expungement Lawyers in New Jersey™ remain available to help straighten out this mess as painlessly as possible.